-Gel vs. Shellac Nails: What Are the Pros and Cons of Each?
+Gel Nails Vs Shellac Nails: Pros and Cons Broken Down

 There are many different ways to approach your next manicure, whether you’re booking an appointment at the salon or you want to try out a new look right at home.
 But with so many colors, styles, and materials to pick from, how do you know which of them is going to be the best fit for your needs?